Church launches parking lot services

-LEAVENWORTH — Damian Efta said he believes people gathering together is an important aspect of church.
+Damian Efta believes people gathering together is an important aspect of church.
 But this is difficult to achieve during the COVID-19 pandemic.

 Efta said his Leavenworth church did the best it could last weekend to bring people together while still observing social distancing.